Festival preview: 10 shows & workshops to check out at Les Rencontres d’Arles this summer

 ‘Buycloud,’ 2020-2021.
 Noa Jansma

 As a photographer, I have long held a fascination with the sky and clouds.
-Particularly at sunset, when the dying light splashes them with pastel hues.
+Particularly at sunset, when the dying splashes them with pastel hues.
 Curator Kathrin Schönegg pulls together a collection of cloud photographs with the intent of also furthering the conversation about the digital cloud and its effects on climate and politics.

 “The cloud is not a romantic place up there.
 It is a network that constantly relocates our data.
 It is a machine through which artificial intelligence learns.
 It is also a techno-capitalist system that is lent material form by hard drives, cables, and computers.
-Similar to the way that clouds resonated in the beginning of abstraction in photography one hundred years ago, the way artists today interact with the cloud reflects the twenty-first century’s visions of the future.”
+Similar to the way that clouds resonated in the beginning of in photography one hundred years ago, the way artists today interact with the cloud reflects the twenty-first century’s visions of the future.”

 I have done nothing wrong, Mika Sperling, at Église des Frères Prêcheurs